Many activities in Teamwork involve working with cross-sections of your organization.

 Any site administrator or user with permission to manage people & companies can create and manage teams on your site via the People area.

-The feature breakdown for Teams will vary depending on the price plan you are subscribed to for Teamwork.
+The feature breakdown for Teams will vary depending on your Teamwork subscription plan.

 Each team you create can be given a meaningful name, handle (more on that later!), and custom logo, making them easily distinguishable.
 Using the enhanced people picker, you can select the relevant people to add as members of the team.